Relationships Between Language and Culture & Impact on Personality Growth

 Relationships between language and culture are very tight.
 It is impossible to learn a language without getting into country's traditions and customs.
 But will it change or influence your personality?
 Find out in our article.

 Is there a relationship between language and culture?
 Modern world has fewer barriers between nations and way more communication means that allows instant connection regardless of distance.
-It creates more language learning opportunities and enhances discussions related to the connection between culture, language, and personality.
+It creates more opportunities and enhances discussions related to importance of language in culture, connection to personality.
 Johann Wolfgang von Goethe once said: “He who does not know foreign languages does not know anything about his own”.
 There is a deeper meaning in the sayings of famous German writers and philosophers that can be deconstructed upon considering learning context.
 No language including one’s mother tongue can be mastered without involvement in its native culture.

 Meaning of Terms Language and Culture

 Culture and language development comes shoulder to shoulder.
+Their role is very valuable.
 That is why developing precise definitions could be treated as a first step towards true knowledge as well as a complete understanding of complex ideas.
 With this in mind, let’s narrow down these notions:

 Culture in its global sense represents knowledge, arts, customs, beliefs, norms of social behavior that are common for a certain group of people.
 This term can be reviewed from a materialistic perspective to denote a variety of objects or activities: architecture, art, music, religious rituals, cuisine.
 The immaterial perspective is related to education, science, philosophical ideas, mythology, social organization, and similar phenomena.